contiki-os/contiki/platform/srf06-cc26xx/README.md

 This guide's aim is to help you start using Contiki for TI's CC26xx.
 The platform supports two different boards:

-* SmartRF 06 Evaluation Board with a CC26xx Evaluation Module (relevant files and drivers are under `srf06/`)
+* SmartRF 06 Evaluation Board with a CC26xx or CC13xx Evaluation Module
+  (relevant files and drivers are under `srf06/`)
-* CC26xx SensorTag 2.0 (relevant drivers under `sensortag/`)
+* CC2650 SensorTag 2.0 (relevant drivers under `sensortag/cc2650`)

-The CPU code, common for both platforms, can be found under `$(CONTIKI)/cpu/cc26xx`.
+The CPU code, common for both platforms, can be found under `$(CONTIKI)/cpu/cc26xx-cc13xx`.
 The port was developed and tested with CC2650s, but the intention is for it to work with the CC2630 as well.
 Thus, bug reports are welcome for both chips.
 Bear in mind that the CC2630 does not have BLE capability.